FairTest: K-12 education

 FairTest also explores kindergarten through 12th-grade assessment issues.
 It educates the public on their interpretation that there are negative consequences of high-stakes testing and advocates alternatives of assessing students and providing accountability.
 It also works to remove state and local policies that require students to pass a standardized test (one where all students take the test under reasonably similar conditions) to graduate or be promoted to the next grade.
 It also has many materials on alternative performance assessments and their uses for teaching and school improvement.

-FairTest's current focus is reforming the federal No Child Left Behind law to make it an effective tool for school improvement, and mobilizing those who oppose the current version of NCLB to advocate for a better law.
-In January 2012, FairTest released a report detailing its claim that NCLB was a failure.
+FairTest's focus in 2007 was reforming the federal No Child Left Behind law to make it an effective tool for school improvement, and mobilizing those who oppose the current version of NCLB to advocate for a better law.
+In January 2012, FairTest released a report claiming that NCLB was a failure.

-Beginning in 2004, FairTest brought together more than 128 national education, civil rights, religious, disability and civic organizations to endorse a Joint Organizational Statement on NCLB.
-Out of the Joint Statement came a working group called the Forum on Educational Accountability, which developed recommendations for a new federal law that would:
+Beginning in 2004, FairTest brought together more than 100 national education, civil rights, religious, disability and civic organizations to endorse a "Joint Organizational Statement on NCLB".
+Out of the Joint Statement came a working group called the "Forum on Educational Accountability", which developed recommendations for a new federal law that would: